We may earn money or products from the companies mentioned in this post.

-So, as I mentioned above, very little prep is required when using Annie Sloan Paint, I simply removed the hardware, and cleaned really well in all the nooks and crannies using warm water and dawn soap.
+- Very little prep is required when using Annie Sloan Paint, I simply removed the hardware, and cleaned really well in all the nooks and crannies using warm water and dawn soap.

-Got my Annie Sloan Chalk Paint in Old White and my paint brush and I was ready to go in less than 20 minutes!
+- Poured my Annie Sloan Chalk Paint in Old White into a cup, got my paint brush and I was ready to go in less than 20 minutes!

 Here’s what it looked like after the first coat was dry…

-I let the paint dry for approximately 20-30 minutes, just so it’s dry to the touch before applying my second coat.
-I don’t apply heavy coats and the paint dries pretty quickly in inside temperatures, plus my bathroom is warm so it dried faster!
+- I let the paint dry for approximately 20-30 minutes, just so it’s dry to the touch before applying my second coat.
+My bathroom is warm, so it dried faster!

-I forgot to take pictures of my waxing process for some reason, but after the paint dried I applied Clear Wax and immediately followed with Dark Wax to give that aged effect and tone down the brightness!
+- Somehow I Forgot to take pictures of my waxing process, but after the paint dried I applied Clear Wax and immediately followed with Dark Wax to give that aged effect and tone down the brightness!